audiotranskription Hintergrund

 1. Start with Gemini:

-• Send the complete prompt to Gemini now and wait for the answer.
+• Paste the prompt into the Gemini input field, send it and wait for the answer.

-• Copy Gemini’s answer with CTRL+C and paste it in f4 into the text “AI interpretation group” at the bottom as the latest post with CTRL+V.
+• Copy Gemini’s answer and paste it into your documentation Word document at the bottom as the latest post.

 • Make sure that all paragraphs start with “Gemini:” and add this if necessary.